wvsu-cict-code/wvsu-tour-cms/README.md

-# wvsu-tour-cms
+# Strapi application

-Content Management System for WVSU Campus Tour App using Strapi
+A quick description of your strapi application